Simultaneous approximation in nilsystems and the multiplicative thickness of return-time sets: Introduction

 In light of the work in this paper, another description of the set $A-A$ is more useful in understanding the multiplicative qualities of its translates.
 A \emph{Bohr} set is one that contains the return-time set of a point to a non-empty, open set in a compact group rotation.
 A \emph{Bohr set up to zero additive density} is a set of the form $B \cap D$, where $B$ is a Bohr set and $D$ is a set for which $d^*(\Z \setminus D) = 0$.
 It was shown by \Folner{} \cite{folnerbogoliouboff1954,folnernoteonbogoliouboff1954} that if $d^*(A) > 0$, then the set $A-A$ is a Bohr set up to zero additive density.
-As a consequence of the work leading up to \cref{maintheorem_ae_return_set_is_mult_thick}, we have that Bohr sets and their nilpotent analogues, \emph{nil-Bohr} sets (see \cref{def_nilbohr_set}), up to zero additive density are multiplicatively thick in a coset of a congruence subsemigroup.
+As a consequence of the work leading up to \cref{maintheorem_ae_return_set_is_mult_thick}, we have that Bohr sets and their nilpotent analogues, \emph{nil-Bohr} sets (see \cref{def_nilbohr_set}), up to zero additive density are multiplicatively thick in a coset of a congruence subsemigroup in $\N$ and in $\Z$ (as defined at the beginning of \cref{sec_comb_structure_in_nilbohr_sets}).

-\begin{Maintheorem} All nil-Bohr sets, including those up to zero additive density, are multiplicatively thick in a coset of a congruence subsemigroup. \end{Maintheorem}
+\begin{Maintheorem} All nil-Bohr sets, including those up to zero additive density, are multiplicatively thick in a coset of a congruence subsemigroup in $\N$ and in $\Z$. \end{Maintheorem}

 \cref{mainthm_nilbohr_sets_are_mult_thick} implies that sets of the form $A - A + t$, where $A \subseteq \Z$ has positive additive density, are multiplicatively thick in a coset of a congruence subsemigroup.
 To describe the higher-order analogues of this result, it is helpful to see the connection between difference sets and recurrence.
 Note that $n \in A-A$ if and only if $A \cap (A-n) \neq \emptyset$, whereby elements of the difference set are exactly the times at which the set $A$ ``returns to itself.''
 When $\lambda$ is a translation-invariant mean on $\Z$, the \emph{correlation sequence} $n \mapsto \lambda \big(A \cap (A-n) \big)$ is positive definite.
 It follows by combining classical results of Herglotz and Weiner that the sequence can be written as a sum of an almost periodic sequence and a null-sequence, defined in \cref{sec_comb_applications}.
 This explains the origin of the ``Bohr up to zero density'' structure in \Folner{}'s result.